 Within a social system, the relationship between innovators and early adopters is different than any other adjacent pairing.
 This is because innovators tend to be substantially outside the mainstream.
 They are drawn to ideas based on intellectual curiosity and passion for what is possible.
 As such, they have the patience and stamina for extensive trial and error and experimentation (think Thomas Edison).

 Innovators are a good match with early adopters because the latter have intellectual curiosity and patience.
 Yet unlike innovators, early adopters tend to have significant influence within in the social system.
 Their motive is not necessarily to touch off the widespread adoption of an innovation.
 Rather, they want a competitive advantage over their peers or, alternatively, to maintain leadership status.
-Early adopters tend to be ambitious.
+In a word, early adopters tend to be ambitious.

 The special relationship between innovators and early adopters is reflected in the Legal Evolution logo.
 These two groups make up the light blue portion of the bell curve.
 This is a population more than one standard deviation from the mean in terms of willingness to adopt a new idea or innovation.
 When this group (roughly 1/6) meets with relative success, the rest of the social system eventually follows.
 (By the way, by virtue of finding and reading this post, there is a very high probability that you are either an innovator, an early adopter, or a very curious member of the early majority.)